SheffieldML/GPmat/matlab/readme.txt

 -------------

 Added comments to files and changed jitChol, pdinv and logdet so that they can return any jitter added.
+If the return the jitter then they don't emit a warning.

 Version 0.152
 -------------